ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Beyond this difference, the publicly verifiable issuance protocol variant is nearly identical to the privately verifiable issuance protocol variant.
-In particular, Issuers provide a Private and Public Key, denoted skI and pkI, respectively, used to produce tokens as input to the protocol.
+In particular, Issuers provide an Issuer Private and Public Key, denoted skI and pkI, respectively, used to produce tokens as input to the protocol.
 See
-{{public-issuer-configuration}} for how this key pair is generated.
+{{public-issuer-configuration}} for how these keys are generated.

 Clients provide the following as input to the issuance protocol: